websharp/magento2-force-login/README.md

-# Force Frontend Customer Login Module for Magento2
+# Force Login Module for Magento 2

-The *Force Frontend Customer Login* Module for **Magento2** redirects a storefront visitor to the Magento2 Frontend login page, if the visitor is not logged in.
+The *Force Login* Module for **Magento 2** redirects a storefront visitor to the Magento 2 Frontend login page, if the visitor is not logged in.
 It is possible to configure the whitelisted urls to add custom definitions.

 ## Use Case